How To Get Money from a Houston Car Accident Without a Lawyer

 - Reporting the accident – Texas law requires you to report any accident you are involved in that results in injury, death, or property damage of more than $1,000.
 Having a law enforcement officer respond to the scene can also help ensure that an objective investigation is undertaken.
 You will also need to get a copy of the police report once it is prepared.

 - Documenting the scene – Accident scenes will need to be cleaned up soon after they occur because they can pose a risk to others.
 Documenting the scene may involve taking pictures of the accident scene, property damage, and your injuries, interviewing witnesses, preserving electronic data or physical evidence, and getting information from the other driver.
-This could be hard to do if you suffered serious injuries in the accident.
+This could be hard to do if you suffered serious injuries such as chest Injuries in the accident.

 - Establishing liability – Texas is an at-fault state for auto insurance.
 This means that the person who was at fault for the accident is responsible for the financial losses you suffered.
 This could require researching traffic laws and showing how the other driver was negligent.